8 min read

 Liposomal Vitamin C

 Perhaps you aren’t familiar with the role of glutathione in skincare, but we’re quite positive that you have stumbled upon vitamin C skin serums and creams.
 Skin-loving benefits of vitamin C were established long before the beauty industry escalated into what it is today, so it’s no wonder it has become one of the staples of skincare.
-And while we could dedicate the entire article solely to vitamin C benefits, especially concerning skin health, we’ll keep the focus on its scientifically-backed potential in melasma management.
+While we could dedicate the entire article solely to vitamin C benefits, especially concerning skin health, we’ll keep the focus on its scientifically-backed potential in melasma management.

 What’s more, a study conducted by H. Zhao finds vitamin C effects comparable to those of chemical treatments of melasma.
 In this study, there was no difference between the results of vitamin C versus tranexamic treatments, suggesting that supplementing with quality Liposomal Vitamin C may be considered as effective as expensive chemical skin treatments.